Pungmul as protest: Contemporary protests

-Pungmul in the United States
+In the United States

 Pungmul groups were first formed in the United States by politically-minded Korean American activists, and Korean political refugees that had participated in the minjung movement in Korea.
 Groups formed mainly in major cities like Los Angeles, Chicago, New York, and the Bay Area including San Francisco, Berkeley, and Oakland between 1985 and 1989.
 They mostly formed as branches of a larger Korean organization, in college campuses, and in special interest groups.
 The Korean diaspora uses pungmul and other such expressive folk practices to create stronger cultural bonds and engage in cultural activism in the United States.
-For example, college pungmul groups regularly participate in Korean American or Asian American culture night performances in their respective campuses, and Jishinbalbki (Hangul: 지신밟기; Hanja: 地神--)s--rituals to ward off evil spirits—in their local Koreatowns.
+For example, college pungmul groups regularly participate in Korean American or Asian American culture night performances in their respective campuses, and Jishinbalbki --)s--rituals to ward off evil spirits—in their local Koreatowns.

-Currently, pungmul can also be seen being commonly used in liberal and progressive protest actions by political organizations with pungmul branches in the United States, as it is in South Korea.
+Pungmul is also used in liberal and progressive protest actions by political organizations with pungmul branches in the United States, as it is in South Korea.